yijiano/tp/docs/team/cnivedit.md

     - What it does: Filters and lists expiring items based on the entered cut-off date to the user.
     - Justification: Allows for easy tracking of items that are expiring post a specified cut-off date.
     - Highlights: Can be accessed using the `expiring <date>` command.
-- **New Feature**: Create commands and integrate order related features ([#142](https://github.com/AY2425S1-CS2113-W14-4/tp/pull/142)).
+- **New Feature**: Create commands and integrate order related features including placing, viewing and fulfilling orders, viewing transactions and querying transaction history over a specified date-range ([#142](https://github.com/AY2425S1-CS2113-W14-4/tp/pull/142)).
     - What it does: Enables user to place, view and fulfill orders.
 Users may also view transactions and transaction history over a specified date range.
     - Justification: Allows for easy tracking of orders and transactions.
     - Highlights: Replicates real life inventory functioning where the inventory is controlled by orders that are
     - placed in bulk.
 - **General Contributions**: Created PillLogger class ([#103](https://github.com/AY2425S1-CS2113-W14-4/tp/pull/103)).
     - What it does: Responsible for console and file logging.